 In the PGFIX function, you have the option of specifying the relative real time duration anticipated for the fix.
 If you specify LONG=Y, the duration of the fix will be relatively long.
 (As a rule of thumb, the duration of a fix is considered long if the interval can be measured on an ordinary timepiece-that is, in seconds.)
+Additional processing may be required to avoid an assignment of a frame to the V=R area or an area that might be varied offline.
 If you specify LONG=N, the time duration of the fix is assumed to be relatively short.
 A long-term PGFIX is assumed if this option is not specified.

 In both the PGFIX and PGFREE functions, you have the option of specifying that the contents of the virtual area are to remain intact or be released.
 If the contents are to be released, you specify RELEASE=Y; otherwise, you specify RELEASE=N. If you specify PGFIX with RELEASE=Y, the PGRLSE function will be performed before the PGFIX function.